A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 1. The Museum Is Walking Distance From the Main Train Station of Hamamatsu

-The overhead route is sheltered, directly connected to the train station and museum, and next to a major shopping/dining district.
-A visit to the museum could thus be easily coupled with meals and an hour or two of leisurely shopping.
+The overhead route is also sheltered, directly connected to the train station and museum, and next to a major shopping/dining district.
+A visit to this foremost Hamamatsu attraction could thus be easily coupled with meals and an hour or two of leisurely shopping.

 2. Dazzling Collections of Musical Instruments From All Cultures

-Vibrant splashes of color greet visitors immediately after the entrance to the exhibits, with several gorgeous Indonesian Gamelans on centerpiece display.
-As you move through the thematic sections, you are sure to be dazzled by other ethnic instruments featured too, some of which you probably would not have heard of before.
+Vibrant splashes of color immediately greet visitors after the entrance to the exhibits, with several gorgeous and elaborate Indonesian Gamelans on centerpiece display.
+As you move through the thematic sections, you are sure to be dazzled by other featured ethnic instruments too, some of which you might not even have heard of before.

-3. English Names of Instruments Are Displayed
+3. English Names Are Displayed

-4. A Section Devoted to Made-in-Japan Instruments
+4. A Section Devoted to Made-in-Japan Musical Instruments

 The Hamamatsu Museum of Musical Instruments celebrates this heritage by having a section devoted to Japanese pianos, organs, and other instruments such as harmonicas.
 This section is right beside the Electronic Instruments section, in which several Japanese models are also prominently featured.

 5. A Stunning Collection of Pianos From All Ages

 An entire hall at the European Instruments section is devoted to the piano and its relatives, including piano predecessors such as the Harpsichord and the Clavichord.
 While none of these displays are available for playing, the ornate and graceful craftsmanship of each is still sure to delight even non-players.
 Who knows?
 The stately aura of some of these elegant masterpieces might even inspire you to pick up piano lessons.